ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

    1. `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal -> Visuals`
    2. `InteractionEngineUIKeyboardWithGrabHandle -> RotationGizmos -> RotationGizmoLeft -> Sphere`
    3. `InteractionEngineUIKeyboardWithGrabHandle -> RotationGizmos -> RotationGizmoRight-> Sphere`

+## Customisation

+The keyboard is a set of prefabs that you can edit.
+Most of the customisation can be done on the `InteractionButtonUIKey` prefab - here you can change

+- Image used for the key
+- Text Mesh
+- Interaction Button colour
+- Interaction Glow colour
+- Sound Effects (`InteractionButtonSounds`)

+In addition to this you can change the shadow colour by editing the `SetChildImageColour` component on the following:

+- `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal -> UIInteractionEngineKeyboard -> Parent -> NumberRow -> NumberKeysShadows`
+- `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal -> UIInteractionEngineKeyboard -> Parent -> KeyboardKeys -> KeyboardKeysShadows`

+## Known issues

+- The Max Font Size in can get lost in the prefabs.
+If the characters look small, edit the max font size in the InteractionButtonUIKey prefab